 Easy Hawaii Elopement Tips

-Here are some tips to make sure your elopement is as easy as saying "I do."
+Here are some tips for eloping to make sure everything is as easy as saying "I do."

 Hawaii Travel Planning

-Your wedding coordinator will take care of the ceremony details to help you choose the perfect wedding package for you, but you’ll need to book your flights and hotels.
+Your wedding coordinator will make sure everything is set for your ceremony, but you’ll need to book your flights and hotels.
 We have a post called "How to Book Your Travel to Hawaii."
 That's a great place to start!

 Last-minute travel is usually easy to do for Hawaii.
 The state has tons of hotels and regular flights from most large airports.
 However, planning ahead might save you some money and guarantee you’re able to book your preferred itinerary.